seanmcbroom/jellyfin-discord-webhooks/README.md

 ### EmbedColor isnt working

-Due to the way Discord set up their api you send color in its decimal value For each of the templates these are the Notifications Types they support.
+Due to the way Discord set up their api you send color in its decimal value.
 The plugin doesnt use this so I have it hardcoded into the template, which you are free to change. [convert here](https://www.spycolor.com)

 ## Preview